+Digital penetration, more and more individualized products and services, and the rapidly increasing significance of data have great potential.
+As a result, the manufacturing pharmaceutical industry is becoming the trailblazer for a personalized healthcare sector.
+Mass production is being made flexible.

 The pharmaceutical industry is undergoing a transformation.
-Digital penetration, increasingly individualized products and services, and the rapidly increasing significance of data — these developments, which have long been part of our private lives, are also radically changing production processes in the pharmaceutical sector.
-And they harbor tremendous potential: The manufacturing pharmaceutical industry is becoming the trailblazer for a personalized healthcare sector.
-Mass production is becoming more flexible.

 “Pharma 4.0” is the buzzword that sums up the digital advancement of the pharmaceutical industry.
 It stands for self-learning machines, a networked and more flexible production process, smart data management, and more intuitive forms of interaction between human beings and machines.
 In many areas, Pharma 4.0 is already a reality.
-We at Körber are conducting numerous projects to make digitization useful for its customers.
-The pharmaceutical companies are focusing on two major areas: networked production and ever smaller batch sizes as a result of personalized medicine.
+We at Körber are conducting numerous projects to make digitization useful for our customers.
+The pharmaceutical companies are focusing on two major issues: networked production and ever smaller batch sizes as a result of personalized medicine.

-lWith our ‘supply on demand’ solution we’re already reducing supply chain costs by more than 50 percent for all companies, while maintaining top quality.r
+lWith our supply on demand solution we’re already reducing supply chain costs by more than 50 percent for all companies, while maintaining top quality.r

 Hans-Peter Süßlack, Business Process Manager at the Körber Business Area Pharma

 In particular, the megatrend toward personalized medicine is having concrete and wide-ranging effects on packaging.
 “We are observing a continuous increase in the demands made on modern packaging systems.
 The broader range of product variants on offer is increasing the complexity of the production process.
 At the same time, the security and efficiency of processes are moving into the foreground,” says Dr. Mario Holl, Chief Digital Officer at the Körber Business Area Pharma.
 “Digital technologies help to meet these requirements.”

 But it’s not only varied dosages and mixtures of medicines that are changing the sector.
-In addition, today the legal regulations often vary greatly in the countries where Körber customers sell their products.
+In addition, today the legal regulations often vary greatly in the countries where our customers sell their products.
 These different legal regulations and faster changes in marketing are creating one primary requirement: greater differentiation in the packaging to be printed.
 The diversity is increasing, because suppliers have to take into account a growing number of language and country versions as well as new requirements for serialization.

-Rondo’s “supply on demand” solution, which integrates the ERP system and, even more importantly, automates work processes, saves costs for customers.
+The “supply on demand” solution, which integrates the ERP system and, even more importantly, automates work processes, saves costs for the customers.
 “With this solution we’re already reducing supply chain costs by more than 50 percent for all companies, while maintaining top quality,” says Süßlack.
 He expects to see further gains in efficiency in the future.

-Much like a USB interface, this solution enables a rapid exchange of data between PAS-X and the machines in the customers’ production halls — it basically functions as a translator.
+Much like a USB interface, this solution enables a rapid exchange of data between Werum PAS-X and the machines in the customers’ production halls — it basically functions as a translator.
 “We ensure that the software and the machines speak the same language,” says Sauermann.
 PAS-X recognizes new machines in the network as relevant entities and provides them with all the data that is important for them, such as quantities and batch numbers.

 lWe ensure that the software and the machines speak the same language.r